mfilej/mfilej.github.io/_posts/2016-03-27-store-original-modified-photo-pixelmator-ios.md

 library and you don't want to get rid of the original photo.
 {: .intro}

-With a certain amount of self-diagnosed OCD, it's likely that one would be bothered by having two almost-identical images in Photo Library.
+Given a certain amount of self-diagnosed OCD, it's likely that one would be bothered by having two almost-identical images in Photo Library.
 I know I am.

 Why would I want to keep both images?
 Well, I have zero confidence in my photo